shuozhixu/PFDD/README.md

 ## Reference

-For the progress in the PFDD method between 2016 and early 2022, please read:
+For a more detailed report of the progress in the PFDD method between 2016 and early 2022, please read:

 - Shuozhi Xu, Recent progress in the phase-field dislocation dynamics method, Comput.
 Mater.
 Sci.
 (2022)